Slide

 next arrow

-All of us at Spokane Humane Society have immense gratitude for our volunteers and for those who have recently chosen to leave our organization.
+All of us at Spokane Humane Society have immense gratitude for our volunteers.
 We appreciate the dedication, time, and efforts volunteers selflessly offer in supporting our mission and enriching the lives of the animals in our care.

 Annually, Spokane Humane Society cares for 3,000+ animals and we are awed by the hard work our teams are undeniably doing every day to endlessly fight for the futures of the animals that come into our care.